Demos & Benchmarks

 Brisk running the entire Forem / Dev.to test suite in 1 minute 30 seconds instead of > 60 minutes.

-In the recording we run the entire test suite in 1 mintue 30 seconds.
-This includes all of the Rspec tests including browser tests.
-This is at least a 40X speedup, from over 60 minutes to 1 minute 30 seconds and makes it feasible for developers to run their tests pre commit again.
+In the recording we run the entire test suite in 1 minute 30 seconds.
+This includes all of the RSpec tests including browser tests.
+This is at least a 40X speedup, from over 60 minutes to 1 minute 30 seconds and makes it feasible for developers to run their tests pre-commit again.

 With Brisk CI, it means that test run times are no longer a bottleneck for CI.
 Merging and deploying code is faster and more reliable.

 The big drag on test speed in this test suite is the browser tests.
-We spin up a chrome instance with Selenium to test actual interactions with the browser.
-Unfortnately this can be quite flakey and so it is common to use rspec retry to retry the tests if they hit timeouts.
+We spin up a Chrome instance with Selenium to test actual interactions with the browser.
+Unfortunately this can be quite flaky and so it is common to use rspec-retry to retry the tests if they hit timeouts.
 This doesn't solve the actual flakiness but does retry it.
 With such a large number of tests we do hit some retries which result in slowing down the entire test suite (because we are waiting on the slowest test which may have been retried a number of times).
-I would estimate that if some attention was paid to the flakiness of the browser tests we could get the test suite down to under 1 minute perhaps less than 40 seconds.
+I would estimate that if some attention was paid to the flakiness of the browser tests we could get the test suite down to under 1 minute, perhaps less than 40 seconds.
 If we also split out the longer tests into multiple shorter tests with fewer test cases per file we could speed things up even further.

-⚠️ Some of the following demos are outdated and show older versions of brisk but I'll leave them here until I update them ⚠️
+Some of the following demos are outdated and show older versions of Brisk — they are preserved here for reference until updated.

 In this demo we use the Rails codebase (cloned from https://github.com/rails/rails) as our source folder.
 We are running a subset of the tests, the ones from the activerecord directory.